-The Harvard Otolaryngology Residency Program provides well-balanced, complete otolaryngology training experience at four clinical venues: The Massachusetts Eye and Ear Infirmary, an ophthalmology and otolaryngology specialty hospital; the Brigham and Women's Hospital and Beth Israel Deaconess Medical Center, two general tertiary care hospitals which together comprise the Longwood Rotation; and Children's Hospital Boston, a pediatrics specialty hospital.
+The Harvard Otolaryngology Residency Program provides well-balanced, complete otolaryngology training at four clinical venues: Massachusetts Eye and Ear Infirmary, an ophthalmology and otolaryngology specialty hospital; Brigham and Women's Hospital and Beth Israel Deaconess Medical Center, two general tertiary care hospitals that together comprise the Longwood Rotation; and Boston Children's Hospital, a pediatrics specialty hospital.

 The Department of Otology and Laryngology at the Harvard Medical School has a long tradition in clinical care, research and teaching.
 Formal educational efforts began in 1830 for what would be called "residents" today.
 The Departments of Otology and Laryngology were combined as a single academic department in 1932.
 Today, the Department is comprised of faculty at four clinical venues.

-The Massachusetts Eye and Ear Infirmary is an independent institution devoted to otolaryngic and ophthalmologic specialty care.
-The Chiefs of Otolaryngology and Ophthalmology at the Mass.
-Eye and Ear are professors and chairs of their respective departments at the Harvard Medical School.
+The Massachusetts Eye and Ear Infirmary is an independent institution devoted to otolaryngology and ophthalmology specialty care.
+The Chiefs of Otolaryngology and Ophthalmology at Mass.
+Eye and Ear are professors and chairs of their respective departments at Harvard Medical School.

 The otolaryngology clinical services at Mass.
 Eye and Ear are provided by 35 hospital-based staff and 85 community-based staff.
 On a yearly basis there are over 51,000 scheduled outpatient visits to the Department of Otolaryngology at the Infirmary, over 7,500 surgical procedures, and another 9,000 emergency visits.
-Clinical service is provided in eight divisions, listed below.
+Clinical service is provided in eight divisions by subspecialty (see below).

 Inpatient care is provided on dedicated adult and pediatric floors, each of which contains an intermediate care unit.
 Ambulatory surgery is provided both in the main OR and in a surgicenter as well as in a minor procedure area.